List of Pinus species

-Pinus, the pines, is a genus of approximately 111 extant tree and shrub species.
-The genus is currently split into two subgenera: subgenus Pinus (hard pines), and subgenus Strobus (soft pines).
-Each of the subgenera have been further divided into sections based on chloroplast DNA sequencing and whole plastid genomic analysis.
-Older classifications split the genus into three subgenera – subgenus Pinus, subgenus Strobus, and subgenus Ducampopinus (pinyon, bristlecone and lacebark pines) – based on cone, seed and leaf characteristics.
-DNA phylogeny has shown that species formerly in subgenus Ducampopinus are members of subgenus Strobus, so Ducampopinus is no longer used.
+Pinus, the pines, is a genus of approximately 110–120 extant tree and shrub species.
+The genus is currently split into two subgenera, subgenus Pinus (hard pines), and subgenus Strobus (soft pines).
+Each of the subgenera have been further divided into sections and subsections based in the past on morphology, ecology and biogeography, and more recently increasingly from chloroplast DNA sequencing and whole plastid genomic analysis.
+While the genetic analysis has given robust results at the higher levels, they often give conflicting results lower in the phylogenetic trees, with species allocated to different subsections (and sometimes different sections) by different studies or even within a study.
+Within subsections, the genetic relationships between species can be even more complex and conflicting; in one study, three samples of the very distinctive and morphologically constant Pinus lambertiana were placed in three different clades of the subsection Strobus, and similar problems with many other species with widespread nonmonophyly.

-The species of subgenus Ducampopinus were regarded as intermediate between the other two subgenera.
-In the modern classification, they are placed into subgenus Strobus, yet they did not fit entirely well in either so they were classified in a third subgenus.
-In 1888 the Californian botanist John Gill Lemmon placed them in subgenus Pinus.
-In general, this classification emphasized cone, cone scale, seed, and leaf fascicle and sheath morphology, and species in each subsection were usually recognizable by their general appearance.
-Pines with one fibrovascular bundle per leaf, (the former subgenera Strobus and Ducampopinus) were known as haploxylon pines, while pines with two fibrovascular bundles per leaf, (subgenus Pinus) were called diploxylon pines.
-Diploxylon pines tend to have harder timber and a larger amount of resin than the haploxylon pines.
-The current division into two subgenera (Pinus and Strobus) is supported with rigorous genetic evidence.

-Several features are used to distinguish the subgenera, sections, and subsections of pines: the number of leaves (needles) per fascicle, whether the fascicle sheaths are deciduous or persistent, the number of fibrovascular bundles per needle (2 in Pinus or 1 in Strobus), the position of the resin ducts in the needles (internal or external), the presence or shape of the seed wings (absent, rudimentary, articulate, and adnate), and the position of the umbo (dorsal or terminal) and presence of a prickle on the scales of the seed cones.
+Several features are used to distinguish the subgenera, sections, and subsections of pines; the number of leaves (needles) per fascicle, whether the fascicle sheaths are deciduous or persistent, the number of fibrovascular bundles per needle (two in Pinus, one in Strobus), the position of the resin ducts in the needles (internal or external), the presence or shape of the seed wings (rudimentary or effective, articulate or adnate), and the position of the umbo (dorsal or terminal) and presence of a prickle on the scales of the seed cones.

-Both subgenera are thought to have a very ancient divergence from one another, having diverged during the late Jurassic.
+The two subgenera are thought to have ancient divergence from each other, having diverged at some point between the late Jurassic (around 160 million years ago), the mid Cretaceous (around 125 million years ago), to the late Cretaceous (around 100 million years ago).

 Subgenus Pinus

 Subgenus Pinus includes the yellow and hard pines.
-Pines in this subgenus have one to five needles per fascicle and two fibrovascular bundles per needle, and the fascicle sheaths are persistent, except in P. leiophylla and P. lumholtzii.
-Cone scales are thicker and more rigid than those of subgenus Strobus, and cones either open soon after they mature or are serotinous.
+Pines in this subgenus often have two needles per fascicle but occasionally as many as eight.
+They have two fibrovascular bundles per needle, and the fascicle sheaths are persistent, except in P. leiophylla and P. lumholtzii.
+The cone scales are thicker and more rigid than those of subgenus Strobus, and have a resin sealing band before opening (resulting in the cones opening with an audible crack); the cones either open soon after they mature or are serotinous.

 Section Pinus

 Section Pinus has two or three needles per fascicle.
-Cones of all species have thick scales, and all except those of P. pinea open at maturity.
+The cones have moderately thin to thick scales; in most they open at maturity, but are weakly serotinous in some species in subsection Pinaster.
 Species in this section are native to Europe, Asia, and the Mediterranean, except for P. resinosa in northeastern North America and P. tropicalis in western Cuba.